samvera-deprecated/hydra-collections/README.md

 Add collections to your Hydra application.
 These collections are typically created by depositors (instead of librarians or curators).
 Any collectible item can belong to many different collections.
 The collection does not confer access rights onto any of the members of the collections.

+## CAVEAT (READ THIS)

+If you do **not** require PCDM, or do not know what PCDM is, please disregard this README (which is for a release candidate version of Hydra::Collections that relies upon a new stack of gems in support of PCDM) and use [Hydra::Collections' latest stable branch README](https://github.com/projecthydra/hydra-collections/blob/5.0-stable/README.md) instead.

 ## Installation

 Add this line to your application's Gemfile: